 Lightning pour it on, hammer Sharks

-Tampa Bay's Alex Killorn recorded a goal and three assists, Tyler Johnson and Steven Stamkos scored twice, and the Lightning walloped the visiting San Jose Sharks 7-1 on Saturday night.
-Victor Hedman and Carter Verhaeghe notched a goal and two assists for the Lightning, who improved to 5-3-1 in their last nine contests and broke their three-game home losing streak.
+Alex Killorn had a goal and three assists, Tyler Johnson and Steven Stamkos each scored twice and the Tampa Bay Lightning walloped the visiting San Jose Sharks 7-1 on Saturday night.
+Victor Hedman and Carter Verhaeghe notched a goal and two assists for the Lightning, who improved to 5-3-1 in their last nine games and snapped their three-game home losing streak.

-San Jose entered the game with the league's top penalty kill, having allowed just nine goals in 105 power plays by its opposition.
+San Jose entered the game with the league's top penalty-killing unit, having allowed just nine goals in 105 power plays by its opposition.
 Hedman scored his seventh to chase Jones, and Stamkos set up Johnson's second to beat Dell inside the first four minutes of the third.

 San Jose's Marc-Edouard Vlasic broke up the shutout at 14:44 with his fifth goal, but Stamkos scored for the second time on the power play.
 Verhaeghe netted his first NHL goal with 25 seconds remaining in the game.